fabianrios/personal-portfolio/pages/posts/privacy-policy.md

 * **Website:** We do not set cookies, use analytics, or embed third‑party trackers.
 If you later enable any hosting logs, analytics, or embeds that collect data, you must update this Policy to reflect that.

 ---

-*This Privacy Policy is intended to be simple and transparent.
-It does not constitute legal advice.*